wieni/container_dumper/README.md

 `administer container dumper settings`.

 The container is dumped to the configured path after every cache rebuild.

+## Contributing
+- [Wieni Code Style](https://github.com/wieni/wmcodestyle) is used by the project.
+The included `composer coding-standards` script can be used to validate the conventions.
+- Tests are encouraged.
+This project doesn't have any test coverage yet, but contributions are welcome.
+- Keep the documentation up to date.
+Make sure README.md and other relevant documentation is kept up to date with your changes.
+- One pull request per feature.
+Try to keep your changes focused on solving a single problem.
+This will make it easier for us to review the change and easier for you to make sure you have updated the necessary tests and documentation.

 ## Changelog
 All notable changes to this project will be documented in the [CHANGELOG](CHANGELOG.md) file.